Hiring a Tax Specialist for Small Business

 What Is a Tax Professional

 A tax advisor is a financial expert with training in tax laws.
 A tax professional should be up to date on current tax regulations, which change every year.
 Tax advisors are regulated by the IRS, which also determines the types of professionals who may practice before the IRS.
+Included in this list are attorneys, CPAs, Enrolled Agents, and other registered tax return preparers.

 What Does a Tax Professional Do?